 The 2011 Certified EIR finds that the Approved Project would have a significant and unavoidable impact (Impact 4-2) to visual character or quality due to the conversion of the Approved Project site from waterfront open space to a mixed-use development.
-The proposed development of Blocks K-L-M-O-P implements this change from waterfront open space to mixed-use development and does not change this analysis.
+The proposed development of Blocks M-P & O implements this change from waterfront open space to mixed-use development and does not change this analysis.
 Therefore, the proposed project would result in the same significant and unavoidable impact.
 The proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.

 The 2011 Certified EIR finds that the lighting required for the Approved Project would have a significant impact (Impact 4-3).
 Mitigation Measure 4-3 would reduce this impact to a less-than-significant level by requiring the project to prepare, prior to the issuance of building permits, a lighting plan that demonstrates how lighting spillover and glare will be minimized to the City's satisfaction.
-The proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.
+The proposed project will be required to comply with Mitigation Measure 4-3.
+Therefore, the proposed project would not change the findings of the 2011 Certified EIR or result in new or worsened impacts.